Brokerage Commissions and Fees – Updated

 The rules on fees are in Section 36 of REBBA 2002 and Sections 9 and 25 of the Code of Ethics, which are included below for your ease of reference.

-- If the commission payable in respect of a trade in real estate is expressed as a percentage of the sale price or rental price, the percentage does not have to be fixed but may be expressed as a series of percentages that decrease at specified amounts as the sale price or rental price increases.
+(2) If the renumeration payable in respect of a trade in real estate is expressed as a percentage of the sale price or rental price, the percentage does not have to be fixed but may be expressed as a series of percentages that decrease at specified amounts as the sale price or rental price increases.
+2002, c.
+30, Sched.
+C, s.
+36 (2); 2020, c.
+1, s.
+24 (3).

-- No registrant shall request or enter into an arrangement for the payment of a commission or any other remuneration based on the difference between the price at which real estate is listed for sale or rental and the actual sale price or rental price, as the case may be, of the real estate, nor is a registrant entitled to retain any commission or other remuneration computed upon any such basis.
+(3) No registrant shall request or enter into an arrangement for the payment of any remuneration based on the difference between the price at which real estate is listed for sale or rental and the actual sale price or rental price, as the case may be, of the real estate, nor is a registrant entitled to retain any remuneration computed upon any such basis.
+2020, c.
+1, s.
+24 (4).

 Code of Ethics